-Торіс Baseline Information for Baseline Information for Delivery 2020 targets 2040 targets Methods 3.5 Climate • Climate Change Adaptation Strategy: Council New council assets and upgrades: to be delivered through the adaptation strategy future revisions.
+Topic Baseline Information for 2020 targets Baseline Information for 2040 targets Delivery Methods 3.5 Climate Change Adaptation Climate Change Adaptation Strategy: Council adopted the Strategy in December 2015 and implementation has begun.
+New council assets and upgrades: to be delivered through the adaptation strategy future revisions.
 Community awareness: Current levels of climate change awareness have not been surveyed within the municipality.
-Council decision making: To be delivered through risk management processes Council climate Change adopted the Strategy in December 2015 and change risk Adaptation implementation has begun. register 3.6 Sustainable Procurement Council procurement standards: 5% Sustainable Procurement in 2014/15 as measured by EcoBuy reporting.
+Council decision making: To be delivered through risk management processes Council climate change risk register 3.6 Sustainable Procurement • Council procurement standards: 5% Sustainable Procurement in 2014/15 as measured by EcoBuy reporting.
+The percentage is calculated as the ratio of green expenditure (products only) to total expenditure (products and services excluding staff salaries). • Tenders above \$500,000: The environment tender schedule was introduced in 2015 for most capital works tenders. • Council procurement standards: 5% Sustainable Procurement in 2014/15 as measured by EcoBuy reporting.
 The percentage is calculated as the ratio of green expenditure (products only) to total expenditure (products and services excluding staff salaries).
-Tenders above \$500,000: The environment tender schedule was introduced in 2015 for most capital works tenders.
-Council procurement standards: 5% Sustainable Procurement in 2014/15 as measured by EcoBuy reporting.
-The percentage is calculated as the ratio of green expenditure (products only) to total expenditure (products and services excluding staff salaries).
-In future this measure may be changed to include green services in the total "green spend".
-All tenders: The environment tender schedule was introduced in 2015 for most capital works tenders.
+In future this measure may be changed to include green services in the total "green spend". • All tenders: The environment tender schedule was introduced in 2015 for most capital works tenders.
 Green Procurement Action Plan Procurement Policy